giant-consortium/cookbook/phenotyping.md

 ```

 #### Phenotype + Covariate File
-The script expects a file that contains all variables for phenotype derivation for height, BMI and WHR, and all associated covariates.
+This file should be a tab-delimited file with header that contains all variables for phenotype derivation for height, BMI and WHR, and all associated covariates.

 ```
 ID    Age   Sex  Height  Weight  Waist  Hip    CatVar1  CatVar2  CatVar3